Wilson Sonsini Goodrich & Rosati - The Inside View

 Recruitment

-Summer associate profile: We look for candidates who are enthusiastic about working at our firm and for our client base and have a solid understanding of what we do and the practices we have.
+Summer associate profile: We look for candidates who are enthusiastic about working at our firm and for our client base, and have a solid understanding of what we do and the practices we have.
 Given our extensive work for technology, life sciences, renewable energy, and other growth companies at all stages of development, we are particularly interested in candidates who want to work for those companies.
 We are also interested in candidates who have the requisite scientific expertise for one of our IP practices.
 Depending on the experience, we typically prefer candidates with prior work experience.
 Given our particular client base and entrepreneurial orientation, work experience for technology, life sciences, renewable energy, or other growth companies is particularly valuable, as is experience starting a company or student organization.
-We also value experience in management consulting, accounting, paralegal roles and similar types of backgrounds.
+We also value experience in management consulting, accounting, paralegal roles, and similar types of backgrounds.

-Summer associate components: Our summer program offers law students an opportunity to observe and participate in the work of the leading provider of legal services to technology, life sciences, and growth enterprises worldwide.
+Summer associate components: Our summer program offers law students an opportunity to observe and participate in the work of the leading provider of legal services to technology, life sciences, and other growth enterprises worldwide.
 The summer period at our firm incorporates many of the things important to our culture: challenging and varied assignments, direct working relationships with our innovative clients, meeting a wide range of attorneys, and exciting social activities that take advantage of our locations in technology centers around the country.

 Social media

-Recruitment website: https://www.wsgr.com/en/careers/attorney-recruiting/law-students
+Recruitment website: careers.wsgr.com

-Facebook: wilsonsonsini
+Facebook: @wilsonsonsinicareers

 This Firm's Rankings in

-USA Guide, 2022
+USA Guide, 2023

 Ranked Departments